 - Philippine Animal Lovers Society (PALS)

-If there are other groups that you’d like to promote, feel free to leave their names and contact details in the comments section below.
+If there are other animal rights groups in the Philippines that you’d like to promote, feel free to leave their names and contact details in the comments section below.